Automattic/mongoose/README.md

-Mongoose: MongoDB utility library with ORM-like functionality
+Mongoose: MongoDB utility library with ODM-like functionality
 ===============================================================

 The goal of Mongoose is to provide a extremely simple interface for MongoDB.